Sairyss/domain-driven-hexagon/README.md

 Using `Value Objects` instead of primitives:

 - Makes code easier to understand by using [ubiquitous language](https://martinfowler.com/bliki/UbiquitousLanguage.html) instead of just `string`.
-- Leads to a better design.
 - Improves security by ensuring invariants of every property.
+- Encapsulates specific business rules associated with a value.

-**Downsides**: Though _primitive obsession_ is a code smell, but on the other side, some people consider making a class for every primitive may be an overengineering.
+**Note**: Though _primitive obsession_ is a code smell, some people consider making a class/object for every primitive may be an overengineering.
 There are people who advocate for and against it.
-Some downsides would be:

-- **A lot** of extra classes added to the project.
-- More boilerplate and more code writing.
-- More moving parts means program is harder to maintain.

-In any case, if creating a class for every primitive is not preferred, here are some basic recommendations:

-Create a class for a primitive when:

-- It has some specific rules or behavior in it.
-If not, a primitive type can be used.
-- It is used in many places across the module/application.
-- It has some specific validation logic.
-To avoid repeating this validation in many places, it can be encapsulated in one place.
-- An alternative for creating an object may be a [type alias](https://www.typescriptlang.org/docs/handbook/advanced-types.html#type-aliases).
+If creating a class for every primitive is not preferred, create classes just for those primitives that have specific rules or behavior.
+Also an alternative for creating an object may be a [type alias](https://www.typescriptlang.org/docs/handbook/advanced-types.html#type-aliases).

 Example files: